-Provider in the performance of his duty under this by-law or of any duty connected therewith or relating thereto.

-- 15. Improper use If the consumer uses the electricity for any purpose or deals with the electricity in any manner which the Service Provider has reasonable grounds for believing interferes in an improper or unsafe manner or is calculated to interfere in an improper or unsafe manner with the efficient supply of electricity to any other consumer, the Service Provider may, with or without notice, disconnect the electricity supply but such supply shall be restored as soon as the cause for the disconnection has been permanently remedied or removed.
+- 14. Refusal of admittance No person shall wilfully hinder, obstruct, interfere with or refuse admittance to any duly authorised official of the Service Provider in the performance of his duty under this by-law or of any duty connected therewith or relating thereto. - 15.
+Improper use If the consumer uses the electricity for any purpose or deals with the electricity in any manner which the Service Provider has reasonable grounds for believing interferes in an improper or unsafe manner or is calculated to interfere in an improper or unsafe manner with the efficient supply of electricity to any other consumer, the Service Provider may, with or without notice, disconnect the electricity supply but such supply shall be restored as soon as the cause for the disconnection has been permanently remedied or removed.
 The fee as prescribed by the Service Provider for the disconnection and reconnection shall be paid by the consumer before the electricity supply is restored, unless it can be shown that the consumer did not use or deal with the electricity in an improper or unsafe manner. - 16.
 Electricity tariffs and fees - Copies of charges and fees may be obtained free of charge at the offices of the Service Provider. - 17.
-Deposits The Service Provider reserves the right to require the consumer to deposit a sum of money as security in payment of any charges which are due or may become due to the Service Provider.
-The amount of the deposit in respect of each electricity installation shall be determined by the Service Provider, and each such deposit may be increased if the Service Provider deems the deposit held to be inadequate.
+Deposits The Service Provider, in terms of a Tariff Policy approved by the Service Authority, reserves the right to require the consumer to deposit a sum of money as security in payment of any charges which are due or may become due to the Service Provider.
+The amount of the deposit in respect of each electricity installation shall be determined by the Service Provider.
+Each such deposit may be increased if the Service Provider deems the deposit held to be inadequate, or as a result of non-payment, or as a result of tampering, or as a result of unauthorized connections or unauthorized reconnections.
 Such deposit shall not be regarded as being in payment or part payment of any accounts due for the supply of electricity for the purpose of obtaining any discount provided for in the electricity tariff referred to in this by-law.
-On cessation of the supply of electricity, the amount of such deposit, free of any interest, less any payments due to the Service Provider shall be refunded to the consumer.
+On cessation of the supply of electricity, the amount of such deposit, free of any interest, less any payments due to the Service Provider and/or the Service Authority shall be refunded to the consumer on written request.